amethystaurora-robo/Thesis_publication/README.md

 - Factor 3: Less separation among groups; appears more mixed.

 Implications:
-- Factor 1 likely corresponds to the most prominent biological difference in the experiment — possibly the response to the low condition.
+- Factor 1 likely corresponds to the most prominent biological difference in the experiment, possibly the response to the low condition.
 - Factor 2 may correspond to a secondary response or variation across high vs control.
 - Factor 3 captures variation that may not correspond cleanly with experimental groups or could represent batch effects, technical noise, or subtler patterns.